kahneraja/git-garden/README.md

 # Welcome

-This is me attempting to learn about git.
+This is me experimenting with various git commands.

-I want to understand this better!